 To receive a vaccine, visit the Pablo Campus Urgent Care at 130 Pablo St. Lakeland, FL 33803 (next to Southgate shopping center).
 No appointment needed.

 (The Polk Department of Health Portal is now closed as the health department shifts to walk-up vaccine sites).

 Call your doctor’s office or use the Patient Portal to inquire if they are distributing the COVID Vaccine.

 Publix COVID Vaccine

-Publix Pharmacy administers the Moderna vaccine (as of 4/20/21).
+Publix Pharmacy administers the Moderna vaccine (as of 6/23/21).
 Visit the Publix website to make an appointment.
 Publix is also now accepting walk-ins for the COVID-19 vaccine in Florida during pharmacy hours.